SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 * **Silver (Staging/Cleaned):**
 * Schema Enforcement: Defined DDL schemas to ensure data types (Dates, Floats, Strings, etc.)
-* Cleaning & Standardization: Used SQL to handle nulls, remove duplicates, and standardize formats across the 9 datasets
+* Cleaning & Standardization: Used SQL to handle nulls, remove duplicates, and standardize formats across the 9 datasets to prep data for readability for Power BI visualizations
 * Domain Integration: Instead of a single "flat" table, datasets were joined into unified tables based on business logic (e.g., merging Order, Item, and Payment data)

 * **Gold (Curated):**